particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Environment in integrations 2026-04-23

+Added information about using Environment to the [webhook page](/integrations/webhooks/#environment-variables).
+It was previously only in [environment](/getting-started/configuration/environment/#integrations).

 ### M-HAT 2026-04-21

 The datasheet for the [M-HAT](/reference/datasheets/m-series/m-hat-datasheet/) is now available.